 By breaking it down like that, we can see that as the resistance of the FET increases, more signal transfer occurs.
 Therefore, as the resistance of the FET decreases (as the input signal increases), there will be more attenuation/compression of the output audio signal.

-Note that, in order to work within the “linear region”, the output signal must be very small.
+Note that the output signal must be very small to work within the “linear region”.
 FET compressors will often have to reduce the signal level before the compression and provide a gain stage after the compression.
 This is often achieved via transformers that will add some amount of distortion to the signal.

-Okay, so how does an FET compressor work?
+Okay, so how does a FET compressor work?

-Within the linear range, the bias voltage (and VGS) of the gate becomes more negative, the resistance between the drain and source (RDS) increases.
+Within the linear range, the gate’s bias voltage (and VGS) becomes more negative, and the resistance between the drain and source (RDS) increases.

 As the program signal experiences more resistance, it will be effectively attenuated/compressed.

 Since the voltage/amplitude of the FET input controls the FET output, it will have an effect on the bias voltage of the FET.
 This effectively means that as the input signal level increases, so too does the amount gain reduction.